Market Research Biases and How to Remove Them

 The Association of Qualitative Research based in the UK describes bias as a “systematic error.”
-The definition suggests that this systematic error is responsible for deviating results from true findings of the research.
+The definition suggests that this systematic error is responsible for deviating results from the factual findings of the research.

-There are various types of biases that can impact qualitative and quantitative studies and can potentially occur at any research phase, from study design and sampling to data collection and analysis.
+Various biases can impact qualitative and quantitative studies and potentially occur at any research phase, from study design and sampling to data collection and analysis.

-This is critical information for any researcher engaged in market research as some degree of bias affects most studies and can potentially distort its findings and conclusions.
+Understanding bias is critical information for any researcher engaged in market research as some degree of bias affects most studies and can potentially distort their findings and conclusions.

 While this seems like an end-all situation and may prompt one to rethink the study design, market research experts know that biases can find their way in.

 Before we delve right in, we must get familiar with the human elements that drive said market research biases, namely the respondents and researcher.
 Today, we’ll explore the primary sources of these biases and what researchers can do to minimize them to prevent your study from inferring skewed results.